breki/demeton/pomodoro-Demeton.md

     - introduce it into polygon-self intersection detection code so we can identify any missing functions

 ## Fri 27.12.
+- Moved `UnbalancedBinaryTree` and `AvlTree` to the production project.
 - AVL nodes now hold their height.
 - Finally fixed the AVL removal bug.